-VMware vSphere goodies and freebies.
-The best of Free Tools VMware.
-Those tools are Free to use in production environment, they are not time limited trials.
+VMware monitoring tools and freebies.
+The best of Free Tools for VMware and monitoring tools for virtual infrastructure, including backup products.
 They are free, because usually you can upgrade to get even more functions.
-Those Free VMware Tools are the essentials that VMware admins can use and implement for free when managing virtual infrastructures running VMware.
+Those Free VMware Monitoring Tools are the essentials that VMware admins can use and implement for free when managing virtual infrastructures running VMware.
 Many of them has been awarded during VMworld.
 Some of those tools can manage Hyper-V, Xen or Windows environments.

 Virtual Health Monitor – Multi Hypervisor, can span multiple datacenters or hosts.
 No number of hosts limitations or VMs limitation.
 The Virtual Health Monitor is Free Download and use product.
 Packaged as single Virtual Appliance.
 Completely agent-less solution.
 It uses the “same engine” as the full product VMturbo Operations Manager 4.0, When you download the product, it automatically downloads the full 30 days trial where you can test all the features.

 Veeam Backup Free Edition v8 (New) : Also called VeeamZIP .
 Can do full backups of single VM at a time of VMware ESX/ESXi environment.
 Don’t do incrementals, or replications, like the full product does.
 Can copy file from one ESX to another.